AntoineParat/Feed-reader/README.md

 3 - Using HTML Forms to add a link.

-4 - Sending it to the server (still with Fetch API and its 'post' method).
+4 - Posting it to the server.